apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 The "&" at the end of each line runs the command as a background process, and the business with `nohup` and redirecting input/output with /dev/null is because I found sometimes the background application would die after I had disconnected SSH from the EC2 instance.
 You should update the IP address to reflect whatever the elastic IP is of your instance.

-Once you execute this command, you should be able to connect to the application by entering the IP:Port into a browser.
+Once you execute this command, you should be able to connect to the application by entering the IP:Port into a browser (link again [here](http://13.59.160.9:5006/stockstreamer)).
 The plot is interactive, and you can pan or zoom around.
 If you look at the end of one of the lines, you should see that periodically a new point is drawn.. pretty cool!

 ## Summary